gizmore/gwf3/www/challenge/codegeex/10_00_code_concepts/10_01_functions/README.md

-# CGX#5 - PHP Programming Basics
+# CGX#6: Functions and Variables (PHP)

 In this video we talk quickly about the most essential and basic things in programming, so you hear a few technical terms already.

+Again we are using PHP, but we will start with machine code soon :D

-No worries, you will probably learn about them later by examples.
+And... no worries, you will probably learn about all this more later, by some examples and better languages.

-Enjoy!
+ - Enjoy!
+ - gizmore and x

 ## Digital Programming Tools

  - Variables
  - Primitives (int, float, string, boolean)
- - Arrays
+ - Arrays (order is stable, size and implementation is dynamic)
  - Functions
  - Parameters
  - Scopes (local, global)
  - Foreach / While / Do / Loops / Control

+ - Questions?

+We hope you liked this and,
+See you soon!